dret/webconcepts/concepts/http-header/Proxy-Features.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-header/Proxy-Features"
 title:         "HTTP Header Field: Proxy-Features"
+concept-name:  HTTP Header Field
+concept-value: Proxy-Features
 description: "The proxy features header is used by a proxy sending data to a server.
 It specifies the features supported by the specified proxy."
 ---